sanity-io/hydrogen-sanity/packages/hydrogen-sanity/README.md

 > Learn more about [request tagging](https://www.sanity.io/docs/reference-api-request-tags).

 ### Alternative: Direct queries using `fetch`

+**Best for**: When preview mode is not needed and bundle optimization is priority

+- Lightweight with direct client results
+- No preview or loader integration

 For Sanity queries that don't need loader integration, there is a `fetch` method that also integrates with Hydrogen's cache: